“You got everything?” I rolled the window down and looked back as my not-so-little girl loaded her guitar case onto the truck bed.

 Follow @Zelle on Twitter and let us know #HowMoneyMoves in your life using the hashtag: #Zelle.

 1U.S. checking or savings account required to use Zelle®.
-Transactions between enrolled consumers typically occur in minutes and generally do not incur transaction Check with your financial institution for more info.
+Transactions between enrolled consumers typically occur in minutes and generally do not incur transaction fees.
+Check with your financial institution for more info.